gursimran-singh/xml-to-redis/readme.md

 # Xml to Redis Importer

-A commandl ine utility to import key value pair form XML file to Redis
+A command line utility to import key value pair form XML file to Redis

 From root of the folder execute the following command to build docker images and containers.
 ```